kubernetes/community/contributors/chairs-and-techleads/process-workflow-guide.md

 ## Who This Is For

-- SIG leads who want guidance on how to structure workflow and processes using models explored successfully by other SIGs
+- Leads who want guidance on how to structure workflow and processes using models explored successfully by other groups
 - Contributors who want to support SIGs with process and workflow improvements
 - Contributors who want to become SIG leads or drive Kubernetes Enhancements Proposals (KEPs) and projects